elugens/hello-javascript/docs/general-javascript-questions/code-quality/debugging-javascript-in-chrome-browser.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> You can toggle the console tab pane by using the ESC button.
+  <div><strong>Interview Response:</strong> You can toggle the console tab-pane by using the ESC button.
 </div>
   </div>
 </details>

 ---

-### What are some of things that you can do with the developer console?
+### What are some examples of things you can do with the developer console?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The most notable things that you can do with the Chrome developer console included selecting DOM elements, convert your browser into an editor, find events associated with an element in the DOM, monitor events, find the time of execution of block of code, arrange the values of a variable into a table, inspect an element in the DOM, list the properties of an element, retrieve the value of your last result, and clear the console and the memory.
+  <div><strong>Interview Response:</strong> The most notable things that you can do with the Chrome developer console include selecting DOM elements, converting your Browser into an editor, finding events associated with an element in the DOM, monitoring events, finding the time of execution of a block of code, arrange the values of a variable into a table, inspect an element in the DOM, list the properties of an element, retrieve the value of your last result, and clear the console and the memory.
 </div>
   </div>
 </details>

 ---

-### What is a breakpoint in JavaScript development?
+### What is a breakpoint in JavaScript debugging?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A breakpoint is a point of code where the debugger will automatically pause the JavaScript execution.
-While the code is paused, we can examine current variables, execute commands in the console etc. In other words, we can debug it.
+  <div><strong>Interview Response:</strong> A breakpoint is a line of code that causes the debugger to interrupt JavaScript execution.
+We may investigate current variables and run commands on the terminal while the program gets halted.
+To put it another way, we can debug it.
 </div>
   </div>
 </details>